Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

 ## Becoming Human Again

-To recover their humanity and get rid of their rotting body, an undead player has to go through the purification progress every Zombie Villager must.
+To recover their humanity and get rid of their rotting body, an undead player has to go through the purification process every Zombie Villager must.
 By getting the Weakness effect, undead players are able to eat Golden Apples.
 Doing so results in the player turning back into human form.
 Note that only humanoid undead can be converted to player bodies.